Research Supporting our MTM Program

 Staceyann Reid, MS, CAS, NCC

 Ph.D.
 Candidate, Department of Human Development and Family Science

 Syracuse, New York 13244

-The survey was repeated in 2019-20 but due to the corona virus pandemic was unable to be completed.
+The survey was repeated in 2018-19 with results suggesting that the program was beneficial in preventing significant increases in rumination and intrusive thoughts for students.
+The study was to be repeated again in 2019-2020, but due to the Covid-19 Pandemic was unable to be completed.
 A new survey is planned for the upcoming academic school year.

 Cardiovascular Health Benefits of Yoga and Meditation

 Recent studies have highlighted yoga’s cardiovascular benefits.
 In December 2014, research published in the European Journal of Preventive Cardiology concluded that yoga may protect against heart disease.
 (Chu, Paula; Gotink, Rinske; Yeh, Gloria; J Goldie, Sue; and Hunink, Myriam.
 (2014).
 The effectiveness of yoga in modifying risk factors for cardiovascular disease and metabolic syndrome: A systematic review and meta-analysis of randomized controlled trials.
 European Journal of Preventive Cardiology.
 23. 10.1177/2047487314562741.)
 The research found that “yoga is linked to the reduction of key risk factors for heart disease, including lower body mass index (BMI), weight loss, improved cholesterol levels, lower blood pressure, and reduced heart rate.”